bartoszOsn/Drafty/README.md

 1. On your PC, open terminal and run: `git clone https://github.com/bartoszOsn/Drafty`.
 A folder called `drafty` will be created.
 2. Run `cd drafty` to enter project directory, and then `npm install` to install all dependencies.
+3. Create file `secret.js` in Drafty's directory and paste into it:
+    ```
+    exports.sessionSecret = '<random-string>';
+    exports.mail = {
+        user: '<email-login>',
+        pass: '<email-password>'
+    };
+    ```
+    Change the `<random string>` with, well... some random string.
+It will we used for hashing password.
+    If you want to be able to reset passwords, you must provide some e-mail account credentials.
+It will be used for sending mails with tokens allowing for changing password.
+If you're not planning to forget your password in the future, just leave it like that.
-3. Run `npm start`. you will see output similiar to this:
+4. Run `npm start`. you will see output similiar to this:
     ```
     [nodemon] 2.0.7
     [nodemon] to restart at any time, enter `rs`